CS-SI/Orekit/src/site/markdown/training.md

 At the end of this session, trainees will have a pragmatic knowledge of the benefits of object-oriented paradigm for the development of scientific algorithms.
 They will understand some common pitfalls and know how to avoid them in developing robust and high performance code.
-They will know the available concepts and algorithms in the Apache Commons Math and Orekit libraries.
+They will know the available concepts and algorithms in the Hipparchus and Orekit libraries.
 They have their first development experience of space flight dynamics applications in an integrated development environment with these libraries.